 "...technically brilliant...", "...a rock-solid performance...", "...a flawless, beautiful sound ... without visible endeavour."

+Building bridges between classical music and pop culture, Sumina has gained a loyal social media following across Instagram, Youtube and Facebook with over 124 thousand followers (as of March 2019), with the mission to expand the interest in classical music for the younger generation.
 In late 2015, Sumina's first SONY RCA Red Seal recording was published – G. Tartini's “Devil's Trill Sonata” on the CD “Italian Journey”.

 Sumina gave performances as a soloist at venues like the Gasteig in Munich, Germany, which was broadcast live by the Bavarian Radio (Bayerischer Rundfunk), performed at the Minatomirai Hall Yokohama, the Yamaha Concert Hall in Tokyo, the Shenzhen Concert Hall in Shenzhen, China, the Eslite Hall in Taipei, Taiwan, the Mozarteum in Salzburg as well as at events like the Menuhin Festival Gstaad, Musikfestival Werdenberg and more.
 Her latest performances as a soloist were held in places such as the United States, Switzerland and Japan amongst others.
 Sumina's performances have also lead to radio broadcasting for DRS2 swiss radio.

-Additional studies have included the Verbier Festival Academy in Switzerland, the Sommerakademie Mozarteum in Austria, the Pablo Casals Festival in France and more with professors such as Pamela Frank, Ana Chumachenco, Aaron Rosand, Roland Vamos, Boris Kuschnir, Mihaela Martin, Pierre Amoyal, Ulf Hoelscher, Igor Ozim, Pavel Vernikov and more.
+Additional studies have included the Verbier Festival Academy in Switzerland, the Sommerakademie Mozarteum in Austria, the Pablo Casals Festival in France and more with professors such as Ana Chumachenco, Aaron Rosand, Pamela Frank, Roland Vamos, Boris Kuschnir, Mihaela Martin, Pierre Amoyal, Ulf Hoelscher, Igor Ozim, Pavel Vernikov and more.